tungchi0707/shinseiflow-application-review/README.md

 1. Upload the plugin folder to `/wp-content/plugins/`, or install it through the WordPress admin.
 2. Activate **ShinseiFlow – Application Review & Approval Workflow**.
-3. Configure the application form, email templates, security settings, and frontend pages.
+3. Configure the application form, email templates, security settings, languages, and frontend pages.
 4. Add the required shortcodes to your WordPress pages.

 ## Shortcodes